Kingxukai/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 2.3 Mounting hierarchies by name
 --------------------------------

-Passing the name=<x> option when mounting a cgroups hierarchy associates the given name with the hierarchy.
+Passing the woke name=<x> option when mounting a cgroups hierarchy associates the woke given name with the woke hierarchy.
 This can be used when mounting a pre-existing hierarchy, in order to refer to it by name rather than by its set of active subsystems.
 Each hierarchy is either nameless, or has a unique name.